Keep Europe connected, safely and seamlessly

 Clear privacy rules will give users confidence and let innovation thrive.

 Modern communication services rely on trust.
-But diverging national interpretations of the General Data Protection Regulation (GDPR), ePrivacy Directive, and Data Act – together with prescriptive enforcement approaches and telecom-specific rules under the EECC – miss the point.
+But diverging national interpretations of the General Data Protection Regulation (GDPR), ePrivacy Directive, and the Data Act – together with prescriptive enforcement approaches and telecom-specific rules under the European Electronic Communications Code – miss the point.
 More often than not, rules and their interpretation end up creating uncertainty about how users can effectively control their data, and how user data can be processed and shared responsibly.

 II.
 Reduce consent fatigue.

-Move low-risk technical processing (security, anti-fraud, analytics, etc) under the GDPR’s risk-based model, instead of overwhelming Europeans with an endless stream of pop-up windows with cookie-consent requests.
+Move low-risk technical processing (e.g. for security, anti-fraud, and analytics) under the GDPR’s risk-based model, instead of overwhelming Europeans with an endless stream of pop-up windows with cookie-consent requests.
+This will improve trust and the user experience.

-Strengthen cooperation among data protection authorities and other national and EU regulators through a common EU forum for the structured sharing of information and exchange of compliance best practices.
+Enhance cooperation among data protection authorities and regulators through an EU forum to share information, align guidance, and exchange of compliance best practices.
+This will ensure consistent enforcement across Member States.

 3. Enable data flows to drive innovation and growth